dbodyas/ebay/README.md

 Important Note
 ==============
-The library is still under developerment and at this time only the Finding API has been implemented.
-The documentation is a work in progress and will be updated as we move along in developerment.
+The library is still under development and at this time only the Finding API has been implemented.
+The documentation is a work in progress and will be updated as we move along in development.

 Finding API
 ===========